Alcohol and travel insurance: The catch Aussies need to know about

 How does travel insurance work when it comes to drug use?

-Medical claims that arise because you are under the influence of or addicted to drugs will not be covered.
-For example, if you smoked marijuana in Thailand, hopped behind the wheel of your hire car and were then involved in an accident, your travel insurer would not provide any cover for your medical expenses, legal liability or rental vehicle insurance excess costs.
+An example.
+If you smoked marijuana in Thailand, hopped behind the wheel of your hire car and were then involved in an accident, your travel insurer would not provide any cover for your medical expenses, legal liability or rental vehicle insurance excess costs.

-The drug use exclusion can even apply to people who aren't even travelling with you.
+The drug use exclusion can even apply to people who aren't travelling with you.
 If you are forced to cut your trip short and return home following the serious illness or death of a relative as a result of drug use, your insurer may not provide any cover for cancellation or curtailment costs.

 Booze bust: Why alcohol and travel insurance don't mix